If you are a restaurant owner you probably already know that restaurants are not amazing for the environment.

 Want to know more?
 Here are 8 benefits of eco-friendly dinnerware.

 Serve more vegetarian options

 Meat and dairy products are notoriously bad for the environment.
-While it’s not wrong to eat some meat now and then, it’s much more efficient to eat vegetables or fruits because it takes less land to grow food directly for humans than to feed animals that humans eat.
+While it’s not wrong to eat some meat now and then, most people eat more than they need, and it’s much more efficient to eat vegetables or fruits because it takes less land to grow food directly for humans than to feed animals that humans eat.

 Beyond that, adding more vegan or vegetarian options to your menu may help you save money since meat and dairy are much more expensive than fruits and vegetables.

 And again, adding vegan and vegetarian options to your menu is a public way you can let your customers know you care about sustainability.